Cap-go/docs/v3/plugin-api.md

 * `resetWhenUpdate` set it false to disable the reset version when update
 * `autoUpdateUrl` the target URL to get updates
 * `autoUpdate` true or false depend on if you want manual or auto
-* `statsUrl` the target URL for stats set it to "" to disable stats
+* `statsUrl` the target URL for stats, set it to "" to disable stats